-(i) Zakat Trust Fund
+(i) Zakat Fund (formerly termed as "Zakat Trust Fund")

 The objective of this Fund is to collect zakat from the public and to use the collections to fund programmes for zakat beneficiaries.

 (ii) Building Fund

 The Building Fund was established to collect donations for the acquisition of the Group's and Association's building and includes profit from the sale of the old premises.
 Surplus funds are used for investment purposes.